maham-mehboob-butt/veya_marketing-analytics/case_study/case-study.md

 The original dataset is the **Tech Advertising Campaigns Dataset**.

-For this project, the dataset will be used as the analytical foundation for the fictional Veya beauty and skincare e-commerce case study.
+For this project, the dataset will be used as the analytical foundation for the fictional Veya digital-first- e-commerce case study.

 ### Dataset Specifications